FHantke/brave-browser-wiki/Debouncing.md

 - `redirect`: the destination URL is extracted from a query string parameter
 - `base64,redirect`: the destination URL is extracted from a query string parameter, but the value of the parameter is base64-encoded and must therefore be base64-decoded prior to redirecting to it
+- `regex-path`: the destination URL is extracted from the URL path using a regex specified in the `param`

-Both the redirect and base64,redirect rules expect the query string to be encoded in the standard way that HTML5 forms are (i.e. `?key1=value1&key2=value2`).
+The `redirect` and `base64,redirect` rules expect the query string to be encoded in the standard way that HTML5 forms are (i.e. `?key1=value1&key2=value2`).
 It doesn’t work for any other encodings.

 # Writing new rules